7 tips to get the most money when selling your car - NewsBreak

 7 tips to get the most money when selling your car

-(NEXSTAR) — More than 40 million used cars were sold last year – a United States record.
+More than 40-million used cars were sold last year – a United States record.
 Prices for used vehicles also rose, and with the microchip shortage, experts aren’t expecting things to slow down anytime soon.

 But if you’d like to get the most money possible for your “previously loved” vehicle, you can’t just park it in the front yard with a “for sale” sign in the windshield.
 You’ll need to do your homework.